 The eight standard values are no-referrer, no-referrer-when-downgrade, origin, origin-when-cross-origin, same-origin, strict-origin, strict-origin-when-cross-origin, and unsafe-url.
 In real deployments, most teams spend their time comparing only a few of them: same-origin, strict-origin, and strict-origin-when-cross-origin.

 The reason is simple.
 Those are the values that usually balance privacy with useful attribution.
-At the other extreme, unsafe-url is usually too permissive because it can send full paths and queries to other origins.
-At the stricter end, no-referrer is clear and safe, but it can remove too much context for analytics, support flows, or federated applications that legitimately depend on origin data.
+At the other extreme, is usually too permissive because it can send full paths and queries to other origins.
+At the stricter end, is clear and safe, but it can remove too much context for analytics, support flows, or federated applications that legitimately depend on origin data.

 Which to choose